programspeaker/validate_field/README.rst

 **Usecase 1** :- Check field is missing or not

-Scenario : Avoid name field
+Rule : name field is mandatory(required field) Scenario : Avoid 'name' field

 .. code-block:: bash